 Ease of Setup

 The Cloud took us almost 11 minutes to assemble with no tools.
 A poorly designed manual with three languages for each step, as opposed to separate sections for each language, is to blame for the additional assembly time.

-The Cloud earned a 1 of 10 for maneuverability, the lowest score in the group.
-It has plastic wheels with exaggerated tread that causes wobble and vibration in the handles without adding any assistance over rough terrain as you would assume tread would do.
-The dual wheel design, that puts 6 wheels in front, causes the stroller to wander and dodge off course if the terrain isn't absolutely flat.
+The Cloud earned a very low score for maneuverability and one of the lowest in the group.
+It has plastic wheels with an exaggerated tread that causes wobble and vibration in the handles without adding any assistance over rough terrain, as you would assume tread would do.
+The dual wheel design that puts 6 wheels in front causes the stroller to wander and dodge off course if the terrain isn't absolutely flat.
 While it isn't hard to push straight on flat ground, it is difficult to turn and negotiate in small spaces.
-We had to squeeze the handles together to get it through doorways, and if the wheels caught on baseboards it took a lot of brute force to set it right again.
+We had to squeeze the handles together to get it through doorways, and if the wheels caught on baseboards, it took a lot of brute force to set it right again.

-The Cloud earned a 2 of 10 for quality, the second lowest score for this metric.
+The Cloud earned one of the lowest scores for quality.
 All of the materials on this stroller come together in a dated design that has a lot of flex and harder to use features.
 The stroller is barebones with no padding, mesh seats, and exposed fasteners that give it a flimsy and rickety feel.
-It also lacks important items like 5-point harnesses and a storage bin, which makes the entire stroller feel "less than", and indicates that higher quality or attention to detail are not the goals of this cheaper stroller.
+It also lacks important items like 5-point harnesses and a storage bin, which makes the entire stroller feel "less than," and indicates that higher quality or attention to detail are not the goals of this cheaper stroller.

 Below is the manufacturer's video showing the Double Cloud and its features.

 Honest, objective reviews.
 Led by a Pediatrician.